Talespinner: A role-playing adventure game for all ages

 In developing Talespinner for a younger audience, we sought to design an open, immersive and complex world while keeping the game system simple and intuitive.
 It feels very much like a fairy tale in which the protagonists tackle tasks with a variety of choices on how to accomplish them, often by solving puzzles, outwitting opponents and acting bravely despite the odds.

-The book is beautifully illustrated and designed by artists based primarily in Adelaide, South Australia.
+The book is beautifully illustrated and designed by artists based primarily in South Australia.
 The book’s text is friendly to people with reading difficulties and the layout minimises clutter.
 The lavishly-illustrated pages are in full colour and are a delight to the eye.
 Chapters are laid out intuitively with easy-to-read rule systems.
 The player’s character sheet, detailing their various abilities, has been designed to allow people with reading difficulties to identify particular traits with colour coding and icons.
 When the Narrator asks for a Strength check, for instance, the player looks for the red fist and knows what to do.

-The visual content of the book has been chosen to meet the needs of parents who might be concerned about questionable fantasy imagery.
+The visual content of the book has been chosen to meet the needs of those who might be concerned about questionable fantasy imagery.
 The artwork of Talespinner avoids many of the common tropes of fantasy illustration, such as how female characters are represented, or hyper-masculine male characters.
 Gender, culture, race and body image are treated respectfully and inclusively.
 No player should feel unrepresented when they look through Talespinner's pages.